SSS-Says-Snek/SSS-Says-Snek/README.md

 Actually started programming in late 2015/early 2016, but really dude, do you count Scratch as "programming"?

+Loves eating.
+Also likes to eat Milky Ways (not the galaxy 👀).
+You can find me chilling around the Pygame Discord Server or playing Minecraft and Guardian Tales

 ## Things I'm proficient at:
 - Python (Most proficient)
 - SQL (Specifically MySQL)